alvinckl8/one-click-hugo-cms/site/content/_index.md

     SM PROMINENT uses the standard of the medical device quality system, our machines are in line with European CE standards.
 products:
   - image: img/product-1.png
-    text: We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+    text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+Check our post or contact us directly for current availability. "
   - image: /img/illustrations-coffee-gear.svg
     text: We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
 No matter if you roast your